 There is a mixture of single and double rooms with toilets and communal showers.

-Prisoners have access to a range of healthcare services and facilities, gym, exercise equipment in the exercise yards, sports field and multi-faith chaplaincy team.
+Prisoners have access to a range of healthcare services and facilities, gym, library, exercise equipment in the exercise yards, sports field and multi-faith chaplaincy team.

 Education and work

 Education in Holme House is provided by Novus which offers a range of academic courses from basic education onwards, as well as vocational courses.